odavhad/GNU-Make-Project-Assignment/README.md

 	+ DisplayRec()
 	+ SortRec()

-	Write a Makefile to compile and link these three C source files and produce a final binarymyrec.
+	Write a Makefile to compile and link these three C source files and produce a final binary myrec.
 Build the program in Linux environment using GNU Compiler Collection (GCC).